-The following regulations have been instituted by the College to ensure that the rights and welfare of all students will be protected.
+The following regulations were instituted by the College to ensure that all students' rights and welfare will be protected.
 All campus wide community standards must be followed within the residence halls.

 ASSESSMENT FOR DAMAGE

 Residents will be held responsible for any damage in their rooms, or in any part of the residence hall, and/or to College equipment.
 When damage occurs in a public area, the cost of repair may be split and billed to the residents of that area.
 Students are responsible for reporting to the Division of Student Affairs any damages done to the outside of their room door; otherwise, they will be billed for such damage.